 The Energy contractor collects most wildlife samples.
 Some of the samples are split with Health.
 In other cases, multiple collocated samples are collected, with Health taking one of the samples and the Energy contractor taking one or more of the remaining samples.
-Health occasionally collects deer or elk from western Washington for background samples, although none were collected in 2013.
+Health occasionally collects deer or elk from western Washington for background samples, although none were collected for this reporting period.

 Carcass and bone samples are analyzed for Sr-90, as strontium accumulates in the bone, not the meat.
 Liver samples, when collected, are analyzed for isotopes of plutonium, as plutonium accumulates in the liver.
 Meat samples are analyzed for gamma emitting radionuclides, which include Co-60, Cs-134, Cs-137, Eu-152, Eu-154, Eu-155, Ru-106, and Sb-125.
-Health reports Co-60 and Cs-137 results whether they are detectable or not, whereas the remaining gamma emitting radionuclides are only reported if they are detectable.
 Concentration units are pCi/g (dry weight).